The Third Level of the Hierarchy: Information for Use

-I’ve written about the Hierarchy of Controls in past posts, but I’ve focused on the ‘engineering’ side of the control equation: Physical changes to machine design to eliminate hazards, and mechanical or electrical control systems that can reduce risk.
+I’ve written about the Hierarchy of Controls in past posts.
+I’ve focused on the engineering side of the control equation: Physical changes to machine design to eliminate hazards and mechanical or electrical control systems that can reduce risk.

-The first two levels of the Hierarchy, Elimination/Substitution and Engineering Controls, are typically more challenging to apply in most people’s minds, because expert knowledge is required.
+The first two levels of the Hierarchy, Elimination/Substitution and Engineering Controls are typically more challenging to apply for most people because expert knowledge is required.
 These levels are also more effective in controlling risk than the subsequent levels.

 The Third Level